aws-samples/amazon-mwaa-automating-dag-deployment/README.md

 ## A few things to know
 - All tests are inside the test folder.
 One of the DAG integrity test checks the load time to be .5 sec or less.
 You can change it in test/dag_validation.py
 - requirements.txt is inside the dags folder.
 If you prefer a different location, make sure you update wherever it is referenced.
-- Adding constraints file is requirements in a [best practice](https://docs.aws.amazon.com/mwaa/latest/userguide/best-practices-dependencies.html) and the test expects a constraints file in requirements.
+- Adding constraints file ns requirements is a [best practice](https://docs.aws.amazon.com/mwaa/latest/userguide/best-practices-dependencies.html) and the test expects a constraints file in requirements.
 The file location can be configured as a paramater to the infra/pipeline.yaml.
 You can place your constraints in plugins and refer as /usr/local/airflow/plugins/{constraints file}.
 - If you prefer to create MWAA without NAT and use only VPCEndpoints, You can use the template infra/template-private-vpcendpoints.yaml.
 This disallows any outbound access to internet.
 - You can use the postgres image from docker.io directly.
 You might run into [rate limiting issue](https://www.docker.com/increase-rate-limits#:~:text=The%20rate%20limits%20of%20100,the%20six%20hour%20window%20elapses.) with codebuild downloading Postgress image if you are using guest account.